mrbrianevans/automated-java-card-game/README.md

 A player will keep cards that equal their player number.
 If a player gets 4 of the same card, they win the game.
 Players output their moves to text file in the folder `gameOutput`

+## Run the game
+To run the game, run the main method of the `CardGame` class.
+You will be prompted to enter the number of players.
+If you want to use the test pack of cards, enter 22 for number of players.
+When asked for the filename of the pack of cards, enter `testPack.txt`.
+The game should ensue, and a winner established.
+Players will output their turns to seperate files under the `gameOutput` directory, along with the final state of each card deck.